-Note: This article is meant as a quickstart guide, there is ALOT to know about GWAS, but hopefully this provides a good starting point.
+Note: This article is a quickstart guide, there is ALOT more to know about GWAS, but this provides a good starting point.

 Introduction to GWAS

 Genome Wide Association Studies (GWAS) are essentially a means by which to figure out which genetic traits (usually single nucleotide polymorphisms (SNPs)) are correlated with a variable of interest.
 In essence it allows us to assign function to regions of the genome, for example to find which genetic variants (differences in DNA sequence between individuals) are associated with changes in measurable variables like height, obesity, or any other trait or disease of interest, with the end result that we can make statements like “This variant of this gene is implicated in an increased risk of brain cancer”.

 To perform such an analysis we need two kinds of data.
 SNP data for each individual in the study (which will be used to catalog the genetic variation between each sample) and data measuring the trait we are investigating for each individual in the study.